unimpossible/discord-quotes-memes-etc/README.md

 ## TODO
 - Make the bot a class
 - Use @bot.command vs just reading every message
-- Not require returning of tuples, but returning a class of error
 - Allow returning multiple quotes for when multiple users are tagged

 ## Getting Started